Saturday, November 26, 2011

 The lights went on.
 The current Navy recruiting slogan was "It’s not a job.
 It’s an adventure."
 As he made a faux backhand at me he retorted, "Get out of here."

 Within three days, I ate those words.
 More accurately, I had them hurled back at me by the 90 mile per hour winds of a force 2 hurricane.
 The violent pitching and the yawing of the ship had made even the hardened sailors a bit queasy.
 We were taking on white water on the O2 deck (Translation, the waves were breaking over the second level of the ship above the water line.), this is normally about 45 feet above sea level.
 To increase the stability of the ship, it was decided to top off the tanks with an extra hundred tons of fuel.
 How we found a British oiler at night and in that hurricane, I’ll never know.
-The only way the First Officer could find me was to go the phone jack I was plugged into and then follow the wire, hand over hand.
+The only way the First Lieutenant could find me was to go the phone jack I was plugged into and then follow the wire, hand over hand.

 "Were hooked up, tell them to start," He shouted over the wind!